Top 10 Best Smart Contract Auditing Companies in 2026

 How to Choose the Right Smart Contract Auditing Company

-This is the factor most teams overlook, and it's arguably the most important.
+This is the factor most teams overlook.
 The vast majority of audit firms face zero financial consequences when they miss a critical vulnerability.
-Your protocol gets exploited; the auditor's reputation takes a minor hit; the cycle repeats.
-Ask every prospective auditor: What happens financially if you miss a bug that leads to an exploit?
-If the answer is "nothing," factor that into your evaluation.
-At Sherlock, our coverage pool pays out to protocols when in-scope bugs are exploited — we're the only firm on this list that operates under that structure.
+Your protocol gets exploited, the auditor's reputation takes a minor hit, the cycle repeats.
+Ask every prospective auditor: what happens financially if you miss a bug that leads to an exploit?
+If the answer is "nothing," factor that in.
+At Sherlock, our coverage pool pays out to protocols when in-scope bugs are exploited, and we are the only firm on this list that operates under that structure.

 3. Track Record Under Scrutiny

 Has code audited by this firm been exploited post-audit?
 Was the vulnerability in scope?
 Cross-reference Rekt.news and DefiLlama's hacks tracker against published audit reports.
-It won't give you a perfect signal, but it's better than marketing claims.
+It will not give you a perfect signal, but it beats marketing claims.

 4. Specialization Match